TritonDataCenter/triton-cmon/docs/INSTALLING.md

 Substitute values as appropriate.
 In this example the filename will be `prom-cmon.yml`.

-You can create jobs for additional datacenters, or create separate Prometheus instances.
+You can create jobs for additional data centers, or create separate Prometheus instances.

     global: